 CASSE’s Top 15 Policies for Achieving a Steady State Economy

-- Maintain an exemplary network of conservation areas, sufficient in size and diversity to ensure the long-term provision of vital ecosystem services.
+- Maintain a network of conservation areas sufficient in size and diversity to ensure the long-term provision of vital ecosystem services.
 (6)

 - Stabilize population, and aim for a long-term population size that enables a high standard of living for everyone without undermining ecological systems and the life-support services they provide.
 (4)

 - Gradually reset existing fiscal, monetary, and trade policy levers from growth toward a steady state.
-For example, manage the money supply and redevelop the tax code with the new macro-economic policy goal as a guide.
-(2)
+For example, manage the money supply and redevelop the tax code with the new macroeconomic policy goal as a guide.
+(1,2)

 - Employ cap-auction-trade systems in the commons sector for allocating basic resources.
 Set caps based on biophysical limits.
 Use auctions to distribute rights to extract resources.
 Equitably redistribute auction payments through public trusts.
 Implement a trading system for extraction rights to achieve efficient allocation of resources to those uses with the highest demand.
 (4)

 - Establish a more flexible working day, week, and year to provide more opportunities for people to decide how to use their own time and to alleviate employment pressures.
 (4)

 - Overhaul banking regulations, starting with gradual elimination of fractional reserve banking, such that the monetary system moves away from a debt structure that requires continuous economic growth.
 (3)

 - Adjust zoning policies to limit sprawl and promote energy conservation.

 - Continue to monitor GDP, but interpret it as a measure of the size of the economy and an indicator of environmental impact.
 Use other indices to measure economic welfare and social progress, such as the Genuine Progress Indicator.
 (1,3)